lukasschwab/id3ed/README.md

 # id3ed

 Edit ID3 tags as JSON in vim.

-See [mikkyang/id3-go](https://github.com/mikkyang/id3-go)
+> ID3 is a metadata container most often used in conjunction with the MP3 audio file format.
+It allows information such as the title, artist, album, track number, and other information about the file to be stored in the file itself. ([Wikipedia](https://en.wikipedia.org/wiki/ID3))

 ## Usage